SPECIES DESCRIPTION

 Resembling Rumex pulcher, but differering in the following characters:

-1) Basal leaves, seldom constricted at the mid-point.(panduriform)..
+1) Basal leaves, seldom panduriform.

-2) Branches arcuate-divaricate.
+2) Branches, arcuate-divaricate.

-b) spines up to 8 on each side.
+a) teeth, 0·5-1 mm, up to 8 on each margin.

 Habitat:- Seasonally damp spots in scrubland vegetation, roadsides, olive groves,